gsantopaolo/sentinel-AI/docs/connector.md

 The connector service is an event-driven component that reacts to polling requests from the [`scheduler` service](./scheduler.md).
 In the current **proof-of-concept** it uses Playwright + headless Chromium to fetch the landing page URL (`config.url`) and extracts `<a>` links as candidate news items.
 A lightweight Postgres table (`processed_items`) is used to avoid re-publishing the same link twice.

-> ⚠️ **Not production-ready** – the scraper is intentionally naïve: no pagination, no JS login, no cookie handling, no rate-limiting, and it relies on simple heuristics (`len(text) > 25`, link starts with `http`).
+> ⚠️ **Not production-ready** – the scraper is intentionally naïve: no pagination, no JS login, no cookie handling, no rate-limiting, and it relies on simple heuristics (`len(text) > 5`, link starts with `http`).
 It is good enough to demonstrate the end-to-end pipeline but will need hardening for real-world news sites.

+### July 2025 improvements

+* **Headline selector expanded** – default CSS selector is now `h1 a, h2 a, h3 a, h4 a, article a`.
+* **Text length threshold lowered** from 25 → 5 characters.
+* **Configurable selector** – you may override the selector per‐source by adding a `"selector"` key to `PollSource.config_json`.
+* **Fallback pass** – if the headline selector yields zero links, the scraper scans *all* anchors with text/title ≥ 15 chars.
+* **Corrected deduplication logic** – new links are collected first, written to `processed_items`, then published so scraped count now matches published count.

-### Why the Reddit *r/cybersecurity* page yields zero links
+### Why the Reddit *r/cybersecurity* page may still yield zero links

 Reddit post titles are typically short (“New Fortinet CVE” ≈ 20 chars).
-Because the current filter keeps only anchors whose **visible text length is > 25 characters**, every Reddit anchor is discarded, so `_scrape_links()` returns an empty list.
+Because the current filter keeps only anchors whose **visible text length is > 5 characters**, every Reddit anchor is discarded, so `_scrape_links()` returns an empty list.

-To ingest Reddit you can either lower the threshold (e.g. `> 5`) or implement a CSS-selector rule that targets the `<h3>` post-title anchors.
+To ingest Reddit you can either lower the threshold (e.g. `> 1`) or implement a CSS-selector rule that targets the `<h3>` post-title anchors.

 ### Suggested starter sources that fit the current heuristic

-The following public pages have headline anchors well above 25 characters and work out-of-the-box:
+The following public pages have headline anchors well above 5 characters and work out-of-the-box:

 | Source | URL to use in `config.url` |
 |--------|----------------------------|